Update

 There‘s certainly some truth to that, but it’s not the whole story.
 In fact, Trump’s true base has never been the relatively new, formerly marginalized, populist wing of the GOP but the White Christian Nationalists.
 Needless to say, one can surely debate the proper terminology to describe this group.
 Pew Research, for instance, affectionately named the group “Faith and Flag Conservatives“.

-They are the red, beating heart of today‘s Republican Party and they are best understood as the group who felt the country was slipping away from them due to cultural liberalization or cultural shifts to the left.
+They are the red, beating heart of today‘s Republican Party and they are best understood as the group that felt the country was slipping away from them due to cultural liberalization or cultural shifts to the left.

 The Populist Right, the other component of the MAGA base, on the other hand, felt that the country was economically slipping away from them.